The Rules of Attraction (film): Plot

-After numerous failed attempts at suicide, Sean fakes his death and, unaware that Lauren recently found a corpse, unintentionally upsets her further when she finds him pretending to be dead.
+After numerous suicide attempts, Sean fakes his death and, unaware that Lauren recently found a corpse, unintentionally upsets her further when she finds him pretending to be dead.
 After stealing drugs from dealer Rupert, Sean tries to speak to Lauren again, asking only to know her.
-Lauren tells Sean he will never know her, and abandons him.
+Lauren tells Sean he will never know her and abandons him.
 She approaches Victor, who has finally returned to Camden College, only to find that Victor is having sex with Lara and does not remember who Lauren is, leaving her completely distraught.

 Paul, upon finding a drunk Sean, tries to talk to him, parroting Sean's own words by saying he merely wants to know him.
 Sean coldly rejects him, using Lauren's words to say that Paul will never know him.
 Paul throws a snowball at Sean, then angrily runs off in tears.
 Sean checks his campus mailbox in vain, only to find that the love notes have stopped.
-He is then cornered by Rupert and his Jamaican partner, Guest, and brutally beaten.
+He is then cornered by Rupert and his Jamaican partner and brutally beaten.

 The three protagonists then attend the "End of the World" party and the plot returns to the introduction.
 After seeing Lauren heading upstairs with the film student, Sean finally accepts he cannot be with her, and tears up the purple letters he believes to be from her.
-It is then revealed that, rather than having sex with the blonde girl as he does in the intro, Sean has an epiphany, reconsiders and he instead leaves his drink and exits.
+It is then revealed that rather than having sex with the blonde girl as he does in the intro, Sean has an epiphany, reconsiders and instead leaves his drink and exits.
 Paul and Lauren meet on the house porch and reflect on the recent events, as well as on Sean, whom they watch depart on his motorcycle.
 Sean begins narrating his final thoughts only for them to end prematurely as the film cuts to the end credits, which are run backwards.